ricardodpcosta/CFDLab/CONTRIBUTING.md

 # Contributing guidelines

-Thank you for your interest in contributing to **CFDTestSuite**!
-We welcome all types of contributions, including:
+Thank you for your interest in contributing to the repository.
+All types of contributions are welcome, including:

-* New benchmark cases.
+* Adding a benchmark case.
-* Code improvements.
-* Bug fixes.
-* Documentation enhancements.
+* Refinement of scripts.
+* Enhancement of documentation.
+* Resolution of issues.

-To keep it simple, **write us an email with your thoughts**.
-Alternatively, you can always follow the usual GitHub process described below.
+The simplest route is to check the contact details in the `README.md` file and **send an email with your suggestions and proposals**.
+Alternatively, you can always follow the usual GitHub route described below.

 ---

-### 1. Reporting issues
-- Check the **Issues** tab to see if your problem has already been reported.
-- If not, open a new issue with:
-  - A clear description of the problem.
-  - Steps to reproduce (if applicable).
-  - Relevant error messages, screenshots, or logs.

----

-### 2. Adding a new benchmark case
+### 1. Adding a benchmark case

-Each new benchmark case should follow the existing folder structure.
+Each benchmark case should follow the existing folder structure.

 Include a `README.md` with these sections: